 The following are examples of common start orders for classes competing in SCSC events.

 The order of starts is at the Race Committee's discretion, and the following is not a complete list.
 Always check the flags and listen to VHF 72 to determine when your race begins.

-(a) Two Starts
+(a) Two Starts This is the typical sequence

 Division 5 & 3

 Variable delay to allow boats to clear line

-Division 1 & 2
+Division 1